 You can read the full poem Slough here.

 John Betjeman begins the poem by calling ‘bombs’ to ‘fall’ upon the city of ‘Slough’.
 The exclamative first line draws the reader’s attention, elevating the call to destruction.
 The hateful passion elicited by the tone of the poem begins right within this first sentence.

 The use of ‘now’ suggests that once the state of Slough was much different.
-Perhaps Betjeman once enjoyed the city, but due to the recent industrial changes within the area, the poet now things it is ugly, cramped and disgusting.
+Perhaps Betjeman once enjoyed the city, but due to the recent industrial changes within the area, the poet now thinks it is ugly, cramped, and disgusting.

 This industrial surge is also reflected through the loss of nature within the city.
 The lack of ‘grass’ for a cow to ‘graze’ upon suggests the eradication of green spaces.
 Contextually, within Slough, green spaces were reduced to make space for new factories.
 Betjeman mourns the loss of these spaces, viewing the greying city with angry eyes.

 Tinned minds, tinned breath.